robsann/ElasticStackLab/procedure.md

         ```
         $ ifconfig
         ```
-    4. (Optional) If you need to remove or add network adapters to the virtual machine later, set NetworkManager to manage the network interfaces:
+    4. (Optional) If you need to remove or add network adapters to the virtual machine later,  follow these steps to set NetworkManager to manage the network interfaces:
         1. Edit netplan `.yaml` file:
             ```
             $ sudo nano /etc/netplan/*yaml